jean-leonco/next-monorepo/README.md

 ## Running

 - To start the web, run `yarn web`.
-- To start the blog, run `yarn vlog`.
+- To start the blog, run `yarn blog`.